 One of the best pastimes to experience in Seville has to be a Flamenco and Tablaos show.

-Now, there are loads of bars and restaurants that will have dancers to watch but a good option for you to see these shows is at Tablao El Arenal.
-Here, local musicians give two performances each night while you eat your tapas or have a yummy dinner, each performance lasts 90 minutes.
-Though, the food can be a bit pricier than the average here.
+Now, there are loads of bars and restaurants that will have dancers to watch but a good option for you to see these shows is at Casa de la Memoria – which we love!

-During spring and autumn you may catch Penas de Guardia, it is a series of organized shows for locals to showcase their up and coming talent at the art of flamenco.
+Finally, during spring and autumn, you may catch Penas de Guardia.
+It’s a series of organized shows for locals to showcase their up-and-coming talent in the art of flamenco.
 You’ll have a great time.